WGOS/RegionTitle/README.md

 ## Region Title
-Region Title - is a simple plugin for Sponge that allows you to display title, play sound to player if player enters or leave region
+Region Title - is a simple plugin for Sponge that allows you to display title, play sound to player on enter or leave

 ![Demonstration](https://i.imgur.com/SkkoqtT.gif)